Definition of Product Evolution

 2. Why is product evolution important?

-Product evolution is important because it helps companies remain competitive in a constantly changing marketplace.
+Product evolution is significant because it helps companies remain competitive in a constantly changing marketplace.
 By continuously improving products and adding new features, businesses can retain existing customers, attract new ones, and develop new revenue streams.
 It also enables companies to adapt to emerging trends, technological advancements, and customer requirements, ensuring their products remain relevant and valuable.

 3. What are the stages of product evolution?